 Philip Rundle’s interest in art and his shrewd eye for investment, meant that he and Val were soon were regular purchasers of paintings by William Dobell, a reclusive artist of great talent who lived nearby at Wangi, an outer suburb of Newcastle on Lake Macquarie.

-Geoff remembers his many visits to Dobell’s studio in the 1960’s and on one particular visit Bill Dobell was putting the finishing touches on a race horse painting, commissioned by the Australian Government, which was to be presented to Her Majesty, Queen Elizabeth II during her Royal visit to Australia.
+Geoff remembers his many visits to Dobell’s studio in the 1960’s and on one particular visit Bill Dobell was putting the finishing touches on a race horse painting, commissioned by the Australian Government, which was to be presented to Her Majesty, Queen Elizabeth II during Her Majesty’s Royal visit to Australia.
 Geoff pointed out that one of the jockey’s hats was the wrong colour, and quick as a whip, Dobell produced his brush and happily repainted it for Geoff in the right colour.
 It was one of those moments of sheer magic in a child’s life; never to be forgotten.

 Philip and Val Rundle both had ambition and Newcastle quickly became far too small a place for people of their perceived wealth and social prestige.
 Philip purchased a Physician’s practice in Hengrove Hall, 193 Macquarie Street in Sydney, spending more and more time at his Sydney practice and Val became a successful post-war social climber, procuring the right friends who moved in influential circles.
 These friendships didn’t always end happily, as matrons vied each other for committee positions on charity balls and gala events and in particular, that important photograph or mention of themselves in Sydney’s Sunday paper society columns.